 Customize the appearance of your interface by attaching style formats to layouts.
 Layout style formats contain settings that define the look of section elements such as borders, backgrounds, and text.
 By using out-of-the-box or custom style formats throughout your application, you can create a consistent user interface with less effort.

 - Styling a control

-Customize an application to match the branding requirements of your business by changing the look of the interactive elements of the user interface.
-You can modify an application at run time by attaching format styles to individual controls, such as buttons or text fields.
+Customize an application to match the branding requirements of your business by changing the look of the user interface.
+You can modify an application at run time by styling individual controls, such as buttons or text fields.

 - Removing style formats